Carlj0666/synths_accumulate/notes.md

 * Videos: nested routes https://www.youtube.com/watch?v=FmWEfdCLLQM&feature=youtu.be

 # TO DO
-* Nest routes, tech displays only synths with the selected tech in teches/1 etc. When out of range, it shows the index.
-The nested route does not appear to display properly though

-* create method to check if logged i, use as before action in application helper since this should protect new, edit etc from non users
+* create method to check if logged in, use as before action in application helper since this should protect new, edit etc from non users
 * Check all the requirements, note which ones I'm not sure I've achieved and check with Madeline

 # REMOVED FROM TECHES -form from line 17